Youth Justice Strategy evidence

 Academic literature

-The department analysed of a range of academic sources to get various insights and perspectives on topics within the strategy, including systematic reviews produced by the Campbell Collaboration’s Social Welfare Coordinating Group on practice, policy, and research.
-The Campbell Collaboration papers are key sources for the 'What works and what doesn’t' section of the strategy.
+The Department of Youth Justice, Employment, Small Business and Training analysed of a range of academic sources to get various insights and perspectives on topics within the strategy, including systematic reviews produced by the Campbell Collaboration's Social Welfare Coordinating Group on practice, policy, and research.
+The Campbell Collaboration papers are key sources for the 'What works and what doesn't' section of the strategy.

 What works